ryoichi7/algorithms-practice/README.md

-This repo is a dump for different problems that i ll not forget to save.
+This repo is a dump for different solutions that i ll not forget to save.